 Augustina believes in building continuing professional relations between the diaspora and the African continent.
 And is thus passionate to help organizations with the same focus to grow and last.

-She is a board member of Young Ghanaian professionals Benelux, a Dutch based association for young highly educated Ghanaians in the Benelux.
+She is a board member of Young Ghanaian professionals Benelux, a Dutch based association for young highly educated Ghanaians in the Benelux where she built an extensive network in the Ghanaian community.
 She has worked as a freelance writer and editor for This is Africa, a forum for African opinion, arts and music.
-She is the founder and editor-in-chief of Abina Online, an African fashion and lifestyle platform focused on the African Diaspora.
-She is also currently the ambassador of Heart of Grace foundation.
-A foundation built to fund educational programs in Ghana.
+She is the founder of BYAustin, a communications consultancy firm focused on building an easy online communication strategy for start-ups, non-profits and public personalities.
 She is also a music artist and presenter.

 Mary Addae is the Junior Project Manager of the GBT programs in Ghana.
 As a researcher and an expert in cost and profit optimization, Mary holds a Masters of Philosophy degree in Agribusiness and is currently pursuing a Project Management Professional Course.